Manifest West: Release

 The film premiered on February 6, 2022 at the Mammoth Film Festival, where it won the prize for Best Genre Film.

 In July 2022, it was announced that the North American distribution rights to the film were acquired by Samuel Goldwyn Films.

 The film was released in theaters, on demand and on digital on November 11, 2022.

 Reception

-The film has a 67% rating on Rotten Tomatoes based on nine reviews.
+The film has a 63% rating on Rotten Tomatoes based on eight critic reviews.

 Michael Talbot-Haynes of Film Threat rated the film an 8 out of 10 and wrote, "Manifest West is a drama that breaks through the mythology of the family picture to reach something much more primal.
 Pack up some provisions and start hiking to find it."
+Writing for Decider, John Serba felt the film was "thoughtful and well-considered", describing it as a "rock-solid drama crafted with an admirable sense of intent and purpose".